Table of Contents

 If you click into an instant payout, you will see this message:

-There are no transactions associated with instant payouts, they will appear on the next standard payout.
+There are no transactions associated with instant payouts, they will appear on the next regular payout.

-The standard payout following an instant payout includes details of the instant payout.
-While the instant payout fee is deducted when the payout is initiated, it only becomes visible in the report when the next standard payout is recorded.
-At the top of the report, a summary provides an overview of the number of instant payouts, instant payout fees, standard payouts, and refunds in that payout.
+The regular payout following an instant payout includes details of the instant payout.
+While the instant payout fee is deducted when the payout is initiated, it only becomes visible in the report when the next regular payout is recorded.
+At the top of the report, a summary provides an overview of the number of instant payouts, instant payout fees, regular payouts, and refunds in that payout.

 Payment fees are recorded per transaction and appear in the "Fees" column of the payout summary.
 The 1% instant payout fee is deducted from the instant payout after all other fees have been applied.
 This fee is paid immediately and is listed under "Instant Payout Fees" in the Jobber Payments payout report.